INTERVIEW BY MARKO SYRJALA

 WOLF: He was excited about it, very excited.
 Yeah, he said “yes” right away.
-Before we asked him we were trying to find original guitarist Jorg Fischer for a little bit, but we don’t know where he is.
-No contact whatsoever, we have no idea?
+Before we asked him, we tried to find original guitarist Jorg Fischer for a little bit, but we don’t know where he is.
+No contact whatsoever.
+We have no idea?

 WOLF: Have you heard of him?

-METAL-RULES: What I know is that he had some band in the States, something in the early ’90s, that?s the last thing I’ve heard about him.
+METAL-RULES: What I know is that he had some band in the States, something in the early ’90s, and that’s the last thing I’ve heard about him.

 METAL-RULES: When Stefan Schwarfmann came back to the band, am I wrong, but he had some major disagreements with Udo when he left from U.D.O.?

-WOLF: I think he did, but it?s all put aside, and this is not U.D.O., this is Accept.
+WOLF: I think he did, but it’s all put aside, and this is not U.D.O.
+This is Accept.
 He didn’t have to deal with Udo too much because he’s dealing with Gaby and me.
-So he knew he could trust us and he knew he’d get paid and everything would be fine (laughs).
-I don?t know what the disagreements between him and Udo were??
+So he knew he could trust us, and he knew he’d get paid, and everything would be fine (laughs).
+I don’t know what the disagreements between him and Udo was??

 METAL-RULES: I interviewed Stefan last year when he (Stefan) was playing in Helloween, and he then said that he was never too happy with Udo.
-He said, “Yeah, this is the first time I ever said this, but all the drums for the U.D.O. albums were made by Stefan Kauffman, and I’m not playing on them.
-I don’t care anymore.”
+He said, “Yeah, this is the first time I ever say this in public, but Stefan Kauffman programmed all drum parts for the U.D.O. albums, and I’m not playing on them.
+But I don’t care anymore.”

 WOLF: Well.
-Everybody’s in a?
-Now we all get along pretty well, we’re trying to be very civilized about it and try to really give the fans a good show, and so far the shows have been really good.
-The funny thing is, it?s really difficult to get to the point where we?re an stage, because of all the haggling and negotiations behind the scenes.
-It?s a nightmare, to tell you the truth.
-But then, once we?re up on stage, everything’s pretty smooth.
+Now we all get along pretty well, we’re trying to be very civilized about it and try to really give the fans a good show, and so far, the shows have been really good.
+The funny thing is, it’s really difficult to get to the point where we are on stage because of all the haggling and negotiations behind the scenes.
+It’s a nightmare to tell you the truth.
+But then, once we are up on stage, everything’s pretty smooth.
 It’s really well, between Udo and myself, and Peter and Udo.
 Everything is really smooth.